Woman shot and killed, 12-year-old among 2 wounded in Bloomington neighborhood

 According to police:

+Emergency dispatch radio indicated that the gunman, who police said was yelling and refusing orders to surrender, suffers from traumatic brain injury and was prescribed anti-anxiety medication.
+Neighbors were told to shelter in place before he surrendered, and police at the scene were told there were several long guns kept in a safe, dispatchers said.

-A man in the house was yelling and refusing orders to surrender.
-The gunfire from the man prompted one officer to return fire before the suspect was arrested.
+Gunfire from the inside the home prompted one officer to return fire before the suspect was arrested.
 He was not injured, nor were any officers.

-Police have not detailed how the people involved are related to one another other than to say the woman had “a domestic relationship” with the suspect.
+Police said the deceased woman had "a domestic relationship" with the suspect.
 No identities have been disclosed.